chocolate-doom/chocolate-doom/docs/crispness.md

 Crispy Doom provides many optional features.
-Most if them are disabled by default, but can get enabled in the Crispness menu.
+Most of them are disabled by default, but can get enabled in the Crispness menu.

 ## Rendering